Ishaan-363/Ishaan-BlueStampProtfolio/index.md

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5-d-ot6u49A?si=g1570QR0dAFFFP-G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project

-# Schematics
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.
+- accomplishments:
+    - I finished the overall build of my car and glove
+    - I finsihed the circuitry for the car and glove

+- Biggest challenges and triumphs:
+    - Learning how to wire the circuits properley
+    - Understanding what each part of the project does
+    - Putting parts in the wrong location

+- Key topics I learned about:
+    - I learned how circuits work and how to wire them
+    - I learn how arduinos work and what they do
+    - I learned how to think like an engineer and overcome the challenges I faced

+- What's next:
+    - I will learn how to code for the gesture controls
+    - I will learn how the bluetooth modules talk to eachother
+    - I will learn how to debug code that doesn't work properly

 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.